|

 This is a premium feature.

-string QueueFileName (Read-Only)
+string QueueFileName (Read-only)

-Returns the name of a message file generated by a call
+Returns the name of a message file generated by a call to Queue = True followed by Send.
+See Chapter 4 for more info.

-string QueuePath (Read/Write)
+string QueuePath (Read-only)

-Specifies the message queue path to place the message file in
+Specifies the message queue path to place the message file in by a call to Queue = True followed by Send.
+See Chapter 4 for more info.

-string RegKey (Write-Only)
+string RegKey (Write-only)

 Specifies the registration key.
-If this property is not set, AspEmail.NET will look
+If this property is not set, AspEmail.NET will look for a registration key in the application's .config file.
+For more information, see Section 1.3 - Installation & Expiration Mechanism.

 bool SSL (Read/Write)

+Enables the Secure Socket Layer (SSL) protocol.
 If set to True, the Port property must also be set to 465.
+This property was introduced in Version 5.4.

 This is a premium feature.